tytso/xfstests-bld/Documentation/building-xfstests.md

 * fio
 * quota

-The location of these files are specified in the top-level config file, but you can copy the config file to config.custom and then make changes if desired.

-The first time you run "make", the scripts will automatically fetch these git trees from the locations specified in the top-level config file.
-You can also manually run the "get-all" script which will actually do the dirty deed.
+The first time you run "make", the build system will clone these repositories by running ./get-all.
+Their remote URLs are set in the top-level "config" file.
+If you wish to make changes, copy "config" to "config.custom" and make changes there.

-There may be updates in some or any of these git trees for these subcomponents.
-You can use "git pull" or "git fetch" as necessary to update them.
-(Please take care before updating the fio repository;
+The config file can also specify the commit to use for each repository.
+If a commit is specified, the build system will check it out after cloning the repository.
+The commit will also be checked out each time a new build is done, in case the config file was changed to specify a different commit.
+Note that this will override any local changes.
+If, on the other hand, no commit is specified, then the repository will simply start out at the latest "master", and you will be free to make local changes or update it with "git pull" as desired.

-some updates to the fio tree have caused test regressions in the past, so it may be preferable to let things be as far as the fio repo is concerned.)
+(Please take care before updating the fio repository; some updates to the fio tree have caused test regressions in the past, so it may be preferable to let things be as far as the fio repo is concerned.)

 ## Installing the necessary packages to build xfstests